SteveLee/WebfontsWordpressJsonWithoutEditor/readme.txt

 5. Upload "WebfontsWordpressJsonWithoutEditor" folder to the `/wp-content/plugins/` directory
 6. Activate the 'Webfonts' plugin through the 'Plugins' menu in WordPress

-second Method-->If you don't have FTP accesss
+SECOND METHOD (Don't have FTP accesss)

 1. Downlaod the plugin.
 2. Extract the downloaded plugin.
 3. Rename the folder name "SteveLee-WebfontsWordpressJsonWithoutEditor-d2e665d" to "WebfontsWordpressJsonWithoutEditor".